 As distinctively carioca as Pão de Açúcar (Sugarloaf Mountain) or Cristo Redentor (Christ the Redeemer), the feijoada completa is a dish that constitutes an entire meal, and often begins with a caipirinha aperitif.

 A properly prepared feijoada consists of black beans slowly cooked with a great variety of meat – including dried tongue and pork offcuts – seasoned with salt, garlic, onion and oil.
 The stew is accompanied by white rice and finely shredded kale, then tossed with croutons, fried farofa (manioc flour) and pieces of orange.

-Feijoada has its origins in Portuguese cooking, which uses a large variety of meats and vegetables; fried farofa (inherited from the indigenous inhabitants) and kale are also Portuguese favorites.
+Feijoada has its origins in Portuguese cuisine, which uses a large variety of meats and vegetables; fried farofa (an ingredient in indigenous dishes) and kale are also Portuguese favorites.
 The African influence comes with the spice and the tradition of using pork offcuts, which were the only part of the pig given to slaves.

-Traditionally, cariocas eat feijoada for lunch on Saturdays, though a few restaurants serve it on other days.
-Among the top places to sample the signature dish is Casa da Feijoada, which is one of the few places in Rio that serves feijoada daily.
+Traditionally, cariocas eat feijoada for lunch on Saturday, though a few restaurants serve it on other days.
+Among the top places to sample the signature dish is Casa da Feijoada, which is one of the few places in Rio that serve feijoada daily.
 Vegetarians can sample tasty meat-free versions of feijoada at Vegetariano Social Club.

 6 cups dried black beans

 500g Brazilian lingüiça (Brazilian sausage; substitute chorizo or sweet sausage)